Medical alarm can help with aging in place

 The trick is finding out how to best safely live in one’s own home, because this project can require a number of renovations.
 These changes can be gradual, sometimes starting with a new toilet or a grab rail in the bathroom.

-Others choose to install a medical alarm at home, because this device can help ensure that an older adult has a way to send a personal emergency response message if he or she needs assistance.
+Others choose to install medical alarm systems at home, because this device can help ensure that an older adult has a way to send a personal emergency response message if he or she needs assistance.

 “There are so many little things we can do, so many new assistive devices that are being created to help people stay in their homes,” certified aging-in-place specialist Clay McQuerry told The Kansas City Star.
 “We just have to know about them.”